Skip to main content

 note

-Composite SLOs have a new error budget calculation method called the Composite Error Budget.
+Composite SLOs have a new error budget calculation method called the Composite error budget.
 It aggregates the error budgets of all the objectives in the SLO.
-Here's a glance of some rules that underlie changes in the calculation methods:
+Here's a glance at some rules that underlie changes in the calculation methods:

-• For an Occurrences SLO, the Composite Error Budget is calculated based on the error budget burn rate which measures how fast the error budget is being consumed following the greater than condition.
+• For an Occurrences SLO, the composite error budget is calculated based on the error budget burn rate, which measures how fast the error budget is consumed following the greater than condition.
 The default burn rate value is 1x and can be customized.

 tip

-• single bad point for the Objective can burn the whole Composite SLO’s error budget.
+• A single bad point for the objective can burn the whole composite SLO’s error budget.

-• very high error budget burn of the SLO Objective is treated the same as any other burn as long as it matches the Composite SLO burn rate condition.
+• A very high error budget burn of the SLO objective is treated the same as any other burn if it matches the composite SLO burn rate condition.

 Let’s put these assumptions into an example:

-Both scenarios, A and B, result in the exact same Composite SLO calculations.
-Composite SLO calculations are not affected by SLO Objective’s Error Budget Burn values.
-In this case, both Objectives burn the same amount of reliability but can exhaust Composite SLO’s error budget sooner.
+A and B scenarios result in the same composite SLO calculations.
+SLO objective’s error budget Burn values don't affect the composite SLO calculations.
+In this case, both objectives burn the same amount of reliability but can exhaust composite SLO’s error budget sooner.

 For more details, check the section below